English Learners: How to Apply

-Staff from the Educational Placement Center will contact families to schedule and conduct assessments prior to families receiving a school assignment.
-More details on eligible programs for English Learners and classification requirements can be found in the English Learner Program Guide, available at the Educational Placement Center and online on the English Learner Family Guides page.
+Staff from the Enrollment Center (EC) will contact families to schedule and conduct assessments prior to families receiving a school assignment.
+More details on eligible programs for English Learners and classification requirements can be found in the English Learner Program Guide, available at the Enrollment Center and online on the English Learner Family Guides page.

 What happens after the test?